Adamskeyy/Adamskeyy/README.md

 ## Hello there!

 In October 2020 I finished "Python from scratch" bootcamp.
 After its suspension in March 2020 I've decided that frontend development is the field I like the most.
 Since then I devoted myself to learning all the essential technologies with a 2 month break for finishing bootcamp.
 I managed to finish a few minor projects accessible through my GitHub profile.
-Right now I'm looking for any opportunity to grow as web developer.
+Currently I'm looking for any opportunity to grow as web developer.

 ### My LinkedIn profile: